pbinkley/microcopying_1940/index.markdown

 of two other years, and brought back 6,000 packages of soy-beans---2,000 varieties.
 Now we realize without that large collection we never could have made a start on the soy-bean industry.
 Last year it covered 9,000,000 acres, the largest of the new crops in the South.
 Only half the crop was harvested, half was fed to stock where it grew.
-The half that was <span style="page" id="page183">[p.183]</span> harvested sold for more than $80,000,000---a crop that didn't exist in America a few years ago, and our exploration was aided by the books in the Library of Congress, the fact that we could give our explorers first-hand information as to where to
+The half that was <span class="page" id="page183">[p.183]</span> harvested sold for more than $80,000,000---a crop that didn't exist in America a few years ago, and our exploration was aided by the books in the Library of Congress, the fact that we could give our explorers first-hand information as to where to